 Before this gets too long, I do want to give you some tips you can start doing now!

-- Meditating for at least 5-10 minutes per day (I can already see you rolling your eyes at this one, but trust me it works and I recommend Insight Timer app as it’s the best)!
+- Meditating for at least 5-10 minutes per day (I recommend Insight Timer app as it’s the best)!

 - Use lavender essential oil as a natural stress reducer and also a great non-toxic perfume!
 I recommend doterra as they are certified therapeutic grade essential oils, which makes them completely safe for topical use!

-- Get outside as much as possible and it can be as simple as eating lunch outside to take short walks throughout the day!
+- Get outside as much as possible and it can be as simple as eating lunch outside to taking a walk!

 - Focus on deep belly breathing as many of us do the quick short breaths that we feel in our chest.
 Breathing into our belly puts us in a parasympathetic state aka rest and digest!

-- Take an Epsom salt bath, diffuse Serenity from doterra, read a book, drink some chamomile tea, or do anything that will have you sleep liking a baby!
+- Take an Epsom salt bath, diffuse Serenity from doterra or do anything that will have you sleep liking a baby!